valencik/mastersAPSC/documents/thesis/thesis.md

 ## The Application

-The cosine similarity results are presented in the results via a paper recommendation engine.
+The cosine similarity results are presented in the web application via the `simpapers:` command.
 The user of the application can search and for an author and see papers that are similar to the papers the author has coauthored.

-%- TODO: JS or Python? (later application building) The user's input is first matched against possibly multiple identifiers, making use of the results from the [Author Name Analysis](#author-name-analysis) section.
+The user's input is first matched against possibly multiple identifiers, making use of the results from the [Author Name Analysis](#author-name-analysis) section.

 %- Mongo
 Then a two-staged database query is performed.
 We first get all of the similar paper `_id`s from the `simPapers` array in each of the inputted author's papers.